Prediction horizon shapes representations in predictive learning: Results

 \section{Results}

-We begin by formalizing the task of multi-step predictive coding in a simple setting (Figure~\ref{fig1}).
+We begin by formalizing the task of predictive learning in a simple setting (Figure~\ref{fig1}).

-Here, $O$ and $g$ denote high-dimensional observation functions parameterized by lower-dimensional states $s$ and actions $a$. $S$ denotes the number of states.
-The parameter $A$ specifies the maximal action range, which can be interpreted as the maximal or typical trajectory length considered by the model.
-This formulation abstracts away explicit time dependence: instead of modeling continuous temporal evolution, it is equivalent to sampling from a memory buffer of state--action trajectories.
-For completeness sake, we include in the appendix simulations of Recurrent Neural Networks performing k-step prediction in a gridworld, similar to \cite{levenstein2024sequential}.
-We will first consider a deterministic and discrete environment in which each state maps to a single observation.
-These assumptions will be relaxed when extending to more complex and naturalistic settings.
+Here, $O$ and $g$ denote high-dimensional observation functions parameterized by lower-dimensional state and action variables, $s$ and $a$. $S$ denotes the number of states, and $A$ the maximal action range, interpreted as the model's prediction horizon.
+This formulation abstracts away explicit time dependence: rather than modeling continuous temporal evolution, it samples from a memory buffer of state--action trajectories.
+In the appendix, we show that the same qualitative results persist when actions are provided sequentially rather than encoded by magnitude (Figure~\ref{fig_seq}), indicating that compositional state--action representations can recover state-space structure regardless of input encoding.
+We begin with a deterministic, discrete environment in which each state maps to a unique observation; these assumptions are relaxed in more complex and naturalistic settings.